-There are many civilian and military applications requiring precise relative positioning.
-Geodetics, Inc. has demonstrated centimeterlevel position solutions using their Epoch-by-EpochTM (EBE) technology.
+Civilian and military applications increasingly require precise positioning.
+Geodetics, Inc. has demonstrated centimeter-level position solutions using their Epoch-by-EpochTM (EBE) technology.
 EBE technology provides computational algorithms for instantaneous differential GPS processing of raw GPS measurement data (pseudorange and carrier phase) from one or more base stations and one or more rovers.
 EBE has been shown to have significant advantages over conventional GPS Real-Time Kinematic (RTK) algorithms in several ways, including 1) no initialization or re-initialization delays, 2) extended ranges over which dual-frequency GPS receivers can provide precise positioning, and 3) graceful degradation when a full set of measurement data is not available.

-This paper will provide empirical data that was gathered during a test program, sponsored by the Office of the Secretary of Defense, to assess the performance in real time of EBE technology on realistic ARDS maneuvers.
+This paper will provide empirical data that were gathered during a test program, sponsored by the Office of the Secretary of Defense, to assess the performance in real time of EBE technology on realistic Advanced Range Data System (ARDS) maneuvers.